 Additional features: Communication center where admin can review all messages sent by staff and clients.
 Built-in staff accountability tools, like automatic late arrival alerts, easy-to-read walker reliability reports and a “Live Sitter Map” that shows the last recorded location of each walker.
+Profile update tracking.
+Sitter biographies.
 Calendar integration, so clients and staff can view their appointments on Google Calendar, Mac Calendar or Outlook.

 Bottom Line: Precise Petcare looks like a great investment for pet care providers.
 It has sleek, user-friendly tech for clients, plus a communication center (a must for us!) and walker accountability features our office staff would love.
 We know other dog walking companies who use Precise and who absolutely love it.

-Pricing: Increases by $15 with every dog walker/sitter added, starting at $25/month for one walker.
-Launch by Scout, a more expensive option, includes a fully customized app, website, domain name, email, and more.
-Launch by Scout is a great option for new companies just starting out.
+Pricing: $21/month for the solo plan, $21/month plus $12.50 for every staff member added.
+Custom plans available for large teams.
+They also have an add-on option that includes a fully customized app, website, domain name, email, and more.
+This is a great option for new companies just starting out.

 Additional features: Staff accountability tracking and tools, like arrival confirmations and photo check-ins.
 Calendar integration.
-Automatic push notifications for staff when a client changes or cancels appointments.
+Automatic push notifications for staff when an appointment is added, canceled or changed.
 Helpful pop-ups when you enter a home with an alarm (we want this).